 Be sure to number the clues so that you do not get confused.

 Making your hunt into a surprise Disney trip poem is also another way to make the scavenger hunt fun.
 However, do not be hard on yourself if you are not great at rhyming.

-We had a bracelet for each of our 4 kids hidden with one of the clues and they did not even seem to care.
-The kids were way too excited to finish the scavenger hunt and find out what it revealed!
+We gave a bracelet to each of our 4 kids hidden with one of the clues and they didn’t even seem to care.
+The kids were way too excited to finish the scavenger hunt and find out what it revealed.

 Or, you can finish it off with a final clue to get the kids thinking.